-Nanokicking stem cells to open for new generation of orthopaedicsApril 5th, 2013 in Medical research /
+Nanokicking stem cells to open for new generation of orthopaedicsApril 5, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—New research has shown that it is possible to grow new bone by "nanokicking" stem cells 1,000 times per second using high frequency vibrations.